 Bus and minivan from Chiang Mai to Pai

 On this route the best minivan and bus services are provided by the Prem Pracha Company and Jolly Travel.
-They depart from different places in Chiang mai, but both terminate on Pai Town’s Walking Street.
+They depart from different places in Chiang mai, but both terminate at the bus station which is located in the centre of Pai Town on Walking Street.
 See below for more details.

 The Prem Pracha company bus and minivan services from Chiang Mai to Pai depart from Chiang Mai Bus Terminal 2.
 This company has its own office in the car park of Bus Terminal 2.
-There are services every hour from Chiang Mai bus station to Pai bus station.
+There are services every hour from Chiang Mai Bus Terminal 2 to Pai Bus Station.

 - Chiang Mai Bus Terminal 2 is located on the Kaeo Nawarat Road Soi 5, about 3 km from the Old Town and 1.5 km from train station.
 From most of the popular areas in Chiang Mai you need to get a tuk-tuk or songthaew (converted pick up truck) to get there.
 Expect to pay around 100 THB to get there.